Zach-Mose/Website_MCS/README.md

 # Website_MCS
-A simple website for a construction industry
+A simple website for a construction company
 # Requirements
  Web Pages: